Netflix ad-supported service to launch in November

 - Published

-Netflix is launching a new streaming option with adverts in November, introducing a less expensive plan as it fights to keep viewers.
+Netflix is launching a new streaming option with adverts in November, introducing a less expensive offering as it fights to keep viewers.

-The offering will be available in 12 countries including the UK, US, Canada, Mexico and Australia.
+The plan will be available in 12 countries including the UK, US, Canada, Mexico and Australia.

 The firm said it would charge £4.99 a month for the service in the UK, while it will cost $6.99 in the US.